Microsoft/azure-docs.pt-pt/articles/api-management/api-management-application-templates.md

 ---
-title: Modelos de aplicativos na gestão de API do Azure | Documentos da Microsoft
+title: Modelos de aplicativo no gerenciamento de API do Azure | Microsoft Docs
-description: Saiba como personalizar o conteúdo das páginas do aplicativo no portal do programador na gestão de API do Azure.
+description: Saiba como personalizar o conteúdo das páginas do aplicativo no portal do desenvolvedor no gerenciamento de API do Azure.
 services: api-management
 documentationcenter: ''
 author: vladvino